Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 Drumroll for the ultimate sunrise spot: the Lincoln Memorial.
 Out of all of DC’s many hilly outlooks, the image of the sun breaking onto Lincoln’s statue is the one that goes on the postcards.
 Both the Washington Monument and Lincoln Memorial are slightly raised in altitude above the rest of the Mall, but the Lincoln Memorial is designed for a perfect eastward outlook.

-Bring your camera; the sight of this sunrise in DC will be one to remember.
+Bring your camera; the sight of this sunrise in the Nation’s Capital will be one to remember.

 National Cathedral